abhishekdipu/notes-redux/notes/2_redux_any_JS_app/4. Async Actions/2. Redux Thunk Middleware/info.md

 3. define async actionCreator

-- async actionCreator function : with help of redux-thunk middleware we can make action creator to return function insead of action Object.
+- async actionCreator function : with help of redux-thunk middleware we can make action creator to return function instead of action Object.
 - and inside this actionCreator function we can have side-effects like calling api.
 - and inside this function we can also dispatch actions as inner function accepts "dispatch" as argument.